ormsbee/edx-gradebook/spec.md

                only one problem part.
 * `hint_shown`: Dictionary mapping problem part identifiers to booleans indicating whether a hint was shown for that problem part.
 * `version`: The version of the item being submitted against.
-Ideally, it would have a timestamp element like Mongo IDs, so we can easily query for people who have submitted when a problem was in a broken state.
 * `variant`: Usually a per-student variable, for a dynamic item, this would tell us what variant of the problem the student saw.
 This would be a random seed in edx-platform, but could be explicitly named as well.